Before you drop your life savings on the hottest stock your friend told you about, follow these 5 easy steps to become an investor.

 Can I Invest Outside of The Stock Market?

-Absolutely.
-Asset classes such as real estate, alternative, and even investing in wine are becoming incredibly popular and more accessible for everyday investors.
+Alternative investments are becoming incredibly popular and more accessible for everyday investors.
 Having up to 10% of your portfolio in these asset classes can be helpful because of their uncorrelated returns to the stock market.